minitru/bunnyAI/README.md

 # a Multi-Book Enhanced RAG API - Literary Analysis

-A sophisticated REST API for deep literary analysis of multiple books using ChromaDB and Claude 3.5 Sonnet.
+A sophisticated REST API for deep literary analysis of multiple books using ChromaDB and Claude Sonnet 4.5.
 Query books individually or together with comprehensive context and professional literary analysis.

 ## 🚀 Quick Start